-The STAR Program provides individual, family and group counseling that helps youth and their families recognize and use their strengths to address goals that are solution focused.
+The STAR Program provides individual, family and group family support services and counseling that helps youth and their families recognize and use their strengths to address goals that are solution focused.
 The STAR Program offers skills-based training groups for youth to address such issues as improving self-esteem, anger management, developing positive friendships, resisting negative peer pressure, making good choices, and developing coping skills.
 The program also offers parenting classes to help parents develop skills in communication, limit setting and behavior management.
 While the program aims at family stability, El Paso Center for Children operates an Emergency Shelter for situations where a family is in crisis and short term respite is necessary.
 Youth between the ages of 10-17 may receive shelter for family respite; while a youth is placed in the shelter short term, both individual and family counseling continues.

 A family must live in El Paso County and have a youth, age 17 or younger, who meets one of the following criteria: